POWER Youth Drop-in Center

 - Suicide Prevention and Awareness

-Peer led presentations are held monthly at our drop in center at 704 W 26th Avenue from 4-5pm.
+Peer led presentations are held weekly at our drop in center at 2601 Arctic Boulevard in Anchorage.
 Our trainings are open to youth and young adults between the ages 13-23.
 There will be full meals, beverages and door prizes!!
 Follow us on Facebook @PowerCenteratAlaskaBehavioralHealth to learn about upcoming presentations.